 MLCommons

-MLCommons is an open engineering consortium that builds shared benchmarks, datasets, tooling, and measurement practices for machine learning and artificial intelligence.
-It is best known for MLPerf, the benchmark family used to compare AI training, inference, power, storage, client, mobile, tiny, and other systems, and for newer risk and reliability work such as AILuminate.
+MLCommons is a nonprofit open engineering consortium that builds shared benchmarks, datasets, metadata standards, tooling, and measurement practices for machine learning and artificial intelligence.
+It is best known for MLPerf performance benchmarks and for AILuminate, a family of safety, security, and reliability benchmarks for generative AI systems.

 Snapshot

-- Type: nonprofit, open engineering consortium for AI and machine-learning benchmarks, datasets, data tooling, and measurement practice.
+- Type: nonprofit open engineering consortium for AI and machine-learning benchmarks, datasets, metadata standards, reproducibility tooling, and measurement practice.

 MLCommons grew out of MLPerf, a benchmark effort for comparing full-system machine-learning performance.
 Its 2020 launch announcement described a nonprofit organization with founding board representation from Alibaba, Facebook AI, Google, Intel, NVIDIA, and Harvard professor Vijay Janapa Reddi, along with more than 50 founding members.